Younes1337/End2End-MLOps/README.md

 The Docker container should now be running the web application on port 80.
 Open a web browser and enter the public IP address or DNS name of the EC2 instance to access the web application.

-## Cleaning Up

-Remember to clean up your AWS resources to avoid unnecessary charges:

-- Terminate the EC2 instance when you no longer need it.
-- Delete the ECR repository and Docker image (if required).
-- Delete the S3 bucket (if required).

 ## Versions